MrOwaisAbdullah/gigbillow/docs/features.md

     - **Create & View:** Users can create, view, and delete clients and projects.
     - **Project-Client Linking:** Projects are correctly linked to clients.
     - **Token Cost:** Creating a new project costs 1 token.
-    - **Missing:** "Edit" functionality for clients and projects is a placeholder and not yet implemented.

 ### 5. Expense Tracking
 - **Status:** Partially Implemented
 - **Details:**
     - **Create & View:** Users can log, view, and delete expenses.
 Expenses can be assigned to projects.
     - **Invoice Integration:** Uninvoiced expenses for a project are automatically suggested during invoice creation.
-    - **Missing:** "Edit" functionality for expenses is a placeholder.

 ### 6. Invoicing
 - **Status:** Mostly Implemented